<> <> <> <>

 Before you pour your daily cup of coffee down the drain, don't worry.
 There's no medical evidence that connects coffee and hair loss.

-Now, don't get us wrong here, because we're not saying that coffee has no negative impact on our bodies — we've all had those days where that extra cup of java left us jittery, irritable and gave us insomnia when we desperately needed a good night's sleep.
+Now, don't get us wrong here, because we're not saying that coffee has no negative impact on our bodies — we've all had those days where that extra cup of java left us jittery and irritable, and gave us insomnia when we desperately needed a good night's sleep.

 With that being said, there are actually ways that coffee can help promote hair growth.